Introduction: The Visual Language of Norman Power

 Heraldry and Nobility: A System of Rank and Prestige

 In Norman society, heraldry was inseparable from nobility.
 Only those of knightly rank or higher were entitled to bear arms, and the granting of arms became a solemn act of the sovereign.
 The creation of a new coat of arms was a ceremony akin to being dubbed a knight.
 This exclusivity helped to consolidate the Norman aristocracy as a closed, hereditary caste.
 Heraldic records—armorials and rolls of arms—functioned as directories of the elite, listing families and their blazons.
 The earliest surviving Norman armorial, the Armorial de la Rivière (c.
 1250), catalogs hundreds of Norman lords with their shields.
 These records were consulted in disputes over identity, inheritance, and precedence.
 A man who could not prove his ancestral right to his arms risked social humiliation and legal challenges to his property.
+In some cases, usurping another family's arms could lead to a formal lawsuit in the heraldic courts, with penalties ranging from fines to forfeiture of the right to bear arms altogether.

 Marriage alliances were often celebrated by impaling arms (placing two coats side by side) or by quartering (dividing the shield into sections to display multiple lineages).
 A Norman baron might quarter his paternal arms with those of his mother, his father-in-law, and his grandmother, creating a complex patchwork of family history.
-This practice, known as heraldic marshalling, became a visual genealogy, allowing onlookers to read the lord’s connections at a glance.
-It also served as a tool of political propaganda: by including the arms of a deposed rival, a Norman lord could declare his conquest of that family’s lands.
+This practice, known as heraldic marshalling, became a visual genealogy, allowing onlookers to read the lord's connections at a glance.
+It also served as a tool of political propaganda: by including the arms of a deposed rival, a Norman lord could declare his conquest of that family's lands.
+Quartering could also reflect claims to distant territories, such as the arms of a Spanish kingdom or a crusader state, asserting a family's global ambitions.
+The complexity of these designs often required expert interpretation, further elevating the role of the herald as a specialist in lineage and law.

 External link: Armorial on Wikipedia — a list of medieval rolls of arms, many of Norman origin.